salvator-del/e-commerce-website-html-css/README.md

 ## Features
-App features includes:
+Website features includes:
-- Add events.
-- Add event bullet points (i.e things to cover on every event topic).
-- Clear events bullets points.
-- Delete events.
+- Shopping cart functionalities.
+- Window alerts on purchase and another when user attempt to add an already added item.
+- Cart clearing as a button click.
+- Responsive web design
+- Mobile first approach for most of the pages.

 ## Screenshots